You’ll find that growing staple crops for your table adds a new, satisfying dimension to your gardening and your diet.

 For some good varieties to start with, see Recommended Staple Crop Varieties for Your Region.
 Begin by growing these tried-and-true varieties to build up your food supply as you continue learning about growing, harvesting, storing and cooking these staple crops.
 You’ll want to discover something that works well for you so you can compare it with the new varieties you’ll try later.
 Read seed catalogs carefully, inquire at your local cooperative extension service, and talk to other gardeners to find out which crops and specific varieties grow best in your area.
 No matter which varieties you single out as favorites, you’ll find that growing staple crops for your table adds a new, satisfying dimension to your gardening and your diet.

 Cindy Conner researches and reports on how to grow a well-rounded, sustainable diet in the least amount of space.
 Learn more at Homeplace Earth.
-Her new book, Grow a Sustainable Diet, will be available in 2014.
+Her new book, Grow a Sustainable Diet, is now available.